Skip to content

 2020- The district changed from a K-5, 6-8, 9–12 grade configuration to a K-4 elementary, 5-6 intermediate, 7–8 middle school, and 9–12 high school.

-2023- The School Board prepared to take bids to construct a new administration building at the corner of Tower Terrace and Winslow Roads east of Excelsior Middle School.
+2023- Construction began on a new administration building at the corner of Tower Terrace and Winslow Roads east of Excelsior Middle School.

 Building and Construction History 1948-2011